 Manly in Brisbane’s Bayside has a large waterfront park, marina, small beach area, fantastic children’s playground, sheltered tables and BBQs, plenty of grass area for games and picnics and a break wall to walk out over the water and fish.

 Across the road there are plenty of cafes, little shops and galleries to enjoy, you can pick up fish and chips to eat out in the park and there are regular weekend markets to wander through and pick up fresh produce and crafts.

 Take a scenic waterfront walk

 From the Wynnum Boardwalk through to Lota at the southern end, you can follow the waterfront path on foot, cycle or scooter.
-Watch the signs, most of the way is a shared space but there are a few parts that are pedestrian only but a shared space off-road alternative is still available through those sections.
+Watch the signs, most of the way is a shared space but there are a few parts that are pedestrian-only but a shared space off-road alternative is still available through those sections.

-In Wynnum stop off at the beach, wading pool or walk out along the pier, we’ve seen turtles, dolphins and dugong from the wharf.
+In Wynnum stop off at the beach, wading pool or walk out along the pier, we’ve seen turtles, dolphins and dugongs from the wharf.
 In Manly walk out along the break wall opposite the Marina, we’ve seen dolphins here too fairly regularly and fishing from the wall is a popular option.
 There are picnic facilities and children’s playgrounds when you reach Lota and at many other spots along the way.